Fraxinus quadrangulata: History and uses

 The name blue ash is derived from the black dye extracted from the tree's inner bark through immersion in water.
 European colonists and American pioneers used this dye to color yarn for use in the production of textiles, sewing, crocheting, knitting, weaving, and embroidery.
 Blue Ash wood is used to make flooring, baseball bats, furniture, tool handles, crates and barrels.
 The city of Blue Ash, Ohio, an inner suburb of Cincinnati, drew its name from the blue ash trees in the area, the logs of which were used to build many of the community's earliest buildings.

 North American native ash tree species are used by North American frogs as a critical food source, as the leaves that fall from the trees are particularly suitable for tadpoles to feed upon in ponds (both temporary and permanent), large puddles, and other water sources.
 Species such as red maple, which are taking the place of ash, due to the ash borer, are much less suitable for the frogs as a food source—resulting in poor frog survival rates and small frog sizes.
 It is the lack of tannins in the American ash varieties that makes them good for the frogs as a food source and also not resistant to the ash borer.
 Varieties of ash from outside North America typically have much higher tannin levels and resist the borer.
-Maples and various non-native invasive trees, trees that are taking the place of American ash species in the North American ecosystem, typically have much higher leaf tannin levels.
+Maples and various non-native invasive trees, which are taking the place of American ash species in the North American ecosystem, typically have much higher leaf tannin levels.
 It is possible that the blue ash's increased resistance to the borer, as compared with other North American varieties, is due to a higher tannin content.
 If that is the case, the blue ash is less palatable for maturing frogs than those most threatened by the borer.
-Ash species native to North America also provide important habitat and food for various other creatures that are native to North America.
+Black Ash species native to North America also provide important habitat and food for various other creatures that are native to North America.